-When someone in your life is diagnosed with lupus, it is important to learn how to care for them.
+When someone in your life is diagnosed with lupus or lupus nephritis, it is important to learn how to care for them.
 Help your loved one by learning about their condition and how to deal with it together.

-Learning is the first step to helping your child or loved one
+Learning is the first step to helping your loved one or child

 Get the facts about living with lupus